freddybushboy/bento/example/README.md

 ### src/design-system

-An example design system that uses and extends the spec - providing a `createTheme` function that sets default values and allows individual apps to generate their own theme.
+An example design system that uses and extends the spec.

 ### src/app

-An example app that uses the example design system.
+An example app that uses the example design system, further extending the theme.